Updated: Nov 6

 In terms of enabling regulatory measures, the Indian government has recently approved the regulatory framework for sovereign green bonds for mobilising global and domestic debt investment for environmentally sustainable and climate-aligned public sector projects.
 Corporate green bonds sales are already underway, primarily for renewable energy projects.
 The Securities and Exchange Board of India (“SEBI”) has also amended three key existing regulations to pave the way for setting up a social stock exchange in India to channel greater capital to not-for-profit organisations and for-profit social enterprises, in line with the goals of financial inclusion and inclusive growth.
 SEBI has also introduced a new instrument termed ‘zero coupon zero principal bonds’ which does not require the issuer to repay principal or interest amounts to investors, thus opening up the stock market to charity investing.

 The industry would also benefit from more transparent standards for diligence and reporting.
-At present, ESG disclosure requirements apply only to the top 1000 listed companies by market capitalisation.
-A more universally applicable reporting requirement would bring greater transparency, accountability and help investors make better decisions as they would no longer be reliant on anecdotal data in narrative formats.
+At present ESG disclosure requirements apply only to the top 1000 listed companies by market capitalisation.
+A more universally applicable reporting requirement would bring greater transparency, accountability and help investors make better decisions as they would no longer be reliant on anecdotal data in narrative formats when making investment decisions (potentially driving additional capital to the ecosystem).
+To this end, the proposed SEBI stock exchange does contemplate a framework for annual disclosure but the accuracy and openness of the information gathered, and its effectiveness in enhancing transparency and governance, remain to be seen.